Ministers meet for Covid talks amid fears for NHS from Omicron spread

 “We are working to get more clarity on what impact it has on things like severe illness, hospitalisations and deaths.

-“It is one roles of ministers to scrutinise any advice and evidence provided, and consider it in the round.
+“It is one of the roles of ministers to scrutinise any advice and evidence provided, and consider it in the round.
 That is the function of Cabinet.”

 Earlier, Deputy Prime Minister Dominic Raab refused to rule out the possibility that additional measures could be required before Christmas – now less than a week away.